wp-plugins/awesome-support/readme.txt

 == Description ==

-Awesome Support is the most advanced ticketing system for WordPress.
-It is the result of two years of work, research and improvement.
-Most of its features are an answer to users requests and that's what makes it the best support plugin for WordPress.
+Awesome Support is the most advanced support plugin for WordPress.
+It is the result of two years of work, research, and improvement.
+Most of its features are an answer to user requests for a helpdesk and that's what makes it the best support plugin for WordPress.

 For support please visit the [official site](http://getawesomesupport.com).

 = Seamless Integration =

+No complicated installation here!
 Awesome Support was built in a way that makes it compatible with 99% of all existing themes, be it free or commercial.
-It is "plug & play": all settings and templates are ready to work as soon as you clicked the "Activate" button.
+It is "plug & play" meaning  all settings and templates are ready to work as soon as you click the "Activate" button.

 = Responsive Design =

-What if your clients need to submit a ticket on the go?
+Awesome Support provides an optimal viewing experience; easy reading and navigation with a minimum of resizing, panning, and scrolling.
+Have a client that needs to submit a ticket on the go?
 No worries!
 The plugin is responsive.
-Even from a mobile, your client will have a smooth and pleasant experience (as long as the theme you use is responsive).
+Your client will have a smooth and pleasant experience even from the convenience of their mobile phone (as long as the theme you use is responsive).

 = Robust Code =

-Version 3 of this support plugin was built with flexibility in mind: the code is clean, well documented and full of hooks.
-If you need a very custom support system, Awesome Support will let you do almost anything you want.
+Version 3 of this support plugin was built with flexibility in mind; the code is clean, well-documented and full of hooks.
+If you need a   custom support system, Awesome Support will let you do almost anything you want or need.

 Awesome Support relies on the [Titan Framework](http://www.titanframework.net/) to handle plugin options.
-This framework is built by expert WordPress developers and well maintained on GitHub.
+This framework is built by expert WordPress developers and well-maintained on GitHub.

 = What does it do? =

-I know you love lists, so here we go.
-Time for the list:
+Check out all of the awesome, user-friendly features of this plugin:

 - **Ticketing**: users submit tickets from the front-end, agents cherish them from the back-end
 - **E-mail notifications**: whenever someone does something, the interested parties are notified by e-mail and all e-mails are customizable